turgutoz/Veterinary-Management-App/README.md

 * This application was developed using the knowledge and libraries obtained from the 'Android Applications with Kotlin & Java' course, which was offered by the 'C and Systems Programmers Association' and taught by Oguz Karan.

 * The application uses a Veterinary Service developed with Java.
-If there is a problem in accessing this service or to see the codes related to the service, please contact us.
+If there is a problem in accessing this service or to see the codes related to the service, please contact me.

 FEATURES: